andrewshilliday/garage-door-controller/README.md

 garage-door-controller
 ======================

-Monitor and control your garage doors via a Raspberry Pi
+Monitor and control your garage doors from the web via a Raspberry Pi